turbot/steampipe-plugin-github/docs/tables/github_search_issue.md

 # Table: github_search_issue

 The `github_search_issue` table helps to find issues by state and keyword.
-You can search for issues and pull requests globally across all of GitHub, or search for issues and pull requests within a particular organization.
+You can search for issues globally across all of GitHub, or search for issues within a particular organization.

  **You must always include at least one search term when searching source code** in the where or join clause using the `query` column.
 You can narrow the results using these search qualifiers in any combination.

 ## Examples

-### List issues
+### List issues by the title, body, or comments

 ```sql
 select